Loopring/protocols/DESIGN.md

 Burned fees are stored in the `burnBalance` field of the account of the wallet.
 Wallet accounts are special as anyone can request a withdrawal onchain for these accounts.
 (This is why these balance are stored in the accounts of the wallets and not in the accounts of the ringmatcher, because the ringmatcher needs to pay fees to the operator so depends on his balances to be available for payments).

-Once withdrawn from the merkle tree the balances are stored onchain in the Exchange contract so the BurnManager can withdraw them.
+Once withdrawn from the merkle tree the balances are stored onchain in the Exchange contract so the BurnManager can withdraw them using `withdrawBurned`.

 ## Brokers